 Now that is out of the way, on to the questions......

 Question 1 (my most common question): Why did you choose the EBS MBA?

 I first considered doing an MBA while I was working in Japan.
 Moving up from my position required an MBA.
-Programs for working adults in Japan at the time were few and very expensive, so I started looking into distance learning.
-After spending about 6 months researching various programs, one program really stood out for quality of content and flexibility, and that was the EBS program.
+Programs for in Japan at the time were few and would require me to quit my job to attend courses full time, so I started looking into distance learning.
+After spending about 6 months researching various programs, one program really stood out for quality and flexibility, and that was the EBS program.

 What attracted me most about this program, it was built from the ground up as a distance learning program based on research in management education.
 This is quite different from other universities that take an on-campus program, and try to make it "online" by throwing some PowerPoint slides on a website.

 About a year and half into the program, I left the company I was working for.
 Since I was no longer working full-time, and needed a change of scenery, I decided this would be a good opportunity to finish the MBA on campus.
 In 2002, I moved to Edinburgh, Scotland.
 So, I'm familiar with the program both as a DL student, and as a full time on-campus student.